-Before education reform and statewide testing in the 1990s, Massachusetts students were lagging behind other states and too often graduated from high school without the basic reading and math skills needed to succeed in life.
+Before education reform and statewide testing in the 1990s, Massachusetts students too often graduated from high school without the basic reading and math skills needed to succeed in life.

-When scores show students can't meet basic learning standards, schools and districts can adjust instruction to address those areas.
-Parents and the public can ask questions and ensure educators are taking action.
+When scores show students are not meeting basic learning standards, schools and districts can adjust instruction to address those areas.
+In addition, parents and the public can ask questions and ensure educators are taking action.

-Statewide testing, which accounts for approximately 1 percent of class time each year, provides information to educators, helps parents check their child's and school's progress, and lets taxpayers know if they are getting a good return on the tax money they invest in schools.
+Statewide testing helps parents check their child's and school's progress and lets taxpayers know if they are getting a good return on the tax money they invest in schools.

 Statewide assessments also help the state know where to focus its efforts, whether that be on individual struggling schools or wide subject areas, like early reading or middle school math.
 Without testing, those needs would remain hidden.

-Yes, state test scores are just one piece of a student's academic picture, but they are an important factor.
+State test scores are just one piece of a student's academic picture, but they are important information.
 Why does testing matter?
 Because you deserve to know where your child, school, and district stand.

 Massachusetts Department of Elementary and Secondary Education

 75 Pleasant Street, Malden, MA 02148-4906